+Draft 6/11/18

-CURRICULUM AND INSTRUCTION BO08.221
+CURRICULUM AND INSTRUCTION BR08.221

 Grading

 Achievement

 Teachers shall maintain detailed, systematic records of the achievement of each student.
 Trigg County Public Schools shall implement Standards-Based Grading to align grading practices with the content standards as measured by consistent and accurate student achievement data and common criteria for grading.
 The goal of Standards-Based Grading is to better communicate what each student knows and is able to do according to content standards and separately assess the influence of positive and consistent work habits on student learning.